India grants Pfizer patent on pneumonia vaccine in blow to aid group

 It`s a big victory for the U.S. drugmaker in a market that has the world`s largest number of pneumonia cases, a lung disease that kills nearly a million children a year globally.

-The decision also has international implications, as several poorer nations rely on India`s robust drugs industry to supply cheaper copies of medicines and vaccines.
+Tuesday`s decision also has international implications, as several poorer nations rely on India`s robust drugs industry to supply cheaper copies of medicines and vaccines.

 Pfizer`s vaccine protects children and adults from 13 types of pneumococcal bacteria, and a full vaccination course costs about $170 on India`s private market.